hust-conch/verifiable-log-evidence-filter/README.md

 Small numerical differences can arise from package versions or BLAS backends, but the main trends should match the submission.

-Key expected values for Table III at budget ratio 0.30:
+Key expected values for the HDFS main evidence-validity result at budget ratio 0.30:

 ```text
 Method             Selected-only F1  Evidence-removed F1  Necessity Drop  Gap vs Count  Gap vs Span  Noise-like Ratio